 After crossing High Falls Creek, the track ascends through the forest, very steeply at times with fixed chains to assist in climbing one of the moss-covered bluffs.

 There is soon a view of the High Falls through the trees, as the creek thunders out of a narrow gorge or canyon.

-As the trail climbs, there’s a view over the Squamish River, Squamish Valley and Tantalus mountain range (the Tantalus Range is a subrange of the Pacific Ranges of the Coast Mountains in southern British Columbia, and it’s name is derived from Greek mythology).
+As the trail climbs, there’s a view over the Squamish River, Squamish Valley and Tantalus mountain range: the Tantalus Range is a subrange of the Pacific Ranges of the Coast Mountains in southern British Columbia.
+Its name is derived from Greek mythology.

 As the track continues to ascend, there are more glimpses of High Falls Creek and the top of the falls.